littleli/scoop-clojure/README.md

 # install official clojure tools
 scoop install clojure

+# update to the newest version
+scoop update clojure
 ```

 After successfully running steps above, you should be able to run Clojure with following: